-Subject to the conditions summarized below, ITT will be reincorporated (the "Reincorporation") in Indiana by merging ITT into ITT Indiana, Inc. pursuant to a merger agreement (the "Merger Agreement") and, in connection therewith, the name of ITT Indiana, Inc. will be changed to ITT Industries, Inc. ITT Industries will succeed to all the business, properties, assets and liabilities of ITT, and the shareholders of ITT will automatically become shareholders of ITT Industries Common Stock will automatically be converted into one share of ITT Industries Common Stock.
+Subject to the conditions summarized below, ITT will be reincorporated (the "Reincorporation") in Indiana by merging ITT into ITT Indiana, Inc. pursuant to a merger agreement (the "Merger Agreement") and, in connection therewith, the name of ITT Indiana, Inc. will be changed to ITT Industries, Inc. ITT Industries will succeed to all the business, properties, assets and liabilities of ITT, and the shareholders of ITT will automatically become shareholders of ITT Industries.
+Pursuant to the reincorporation, each outstanding share of ITT Common Stock will automatically be converted into one share of ITT Industries Common Stock.
 The number of shares of outstanding capital stock of ITT Industries will be the same as that of ITT.
 ITT Industries intends to implement a shareholder rights plan.
-After the Reincorporation, the rights of ITT Industries' Articles of Incorporation and By-laws, rather than by Delaware law and ITT's existing Restated Certificate of Incorporation and By-laws.
+After the Reincorporation, the rights of ITT Industries' shareholders will be governed by Indiana law and by ITT Industries' Articles of Incorporation and By-laws, rather than by Delaware law and ITT's existing Restated Certificate of Incorporation and By-laws.